Generation management allows more renewable energy to be installed across our electricity systems.

-One of the challenges of managing renewable energy installations is the impact of their intermittent nature on the security and reliability of power supply.
+One of the challenges of managing renewable energy installations is the impact of their intermittent nature on the security and reliability of the power supply.

 Included in our technical requirements are specifications for generation managed renewable energy installations - where the electricity output can be controlled to help maintain the reliability of our power supply to all our customers.